daver64/rconsole/README.md

 ## Notes

+- The API uses British English spelling (e.g., `textcolour` instead of `textcolor`)
-- On Linux, the library uses ncurses which requires terminal support
+- On Linux, the library uses ncursesw (wide character version) which requires terminal support for Unicode
-- On Windows, the library uses the native Console API
+- On Windows, the library uses the native Console API with UTF-8 code pages enabled
+- Unicode support includes UTF-8 strings, wide character strings, emoji, box drawing characters, mathematical symbols, and multiple languages
-- The library is thread-safe for initialization/cleanup but concurrent console operations from multiple threads may produce unexpected results
+- The library is thread-safe for initialisation/cleanup but concurrent console operations from multiple threads may produce unexpected results
 - Some colour combinations may appear differently depending on the terminal/console configuration
+- For best Unicode support, ensure your terminal/console is configured to use a UTF-8 locale

 ## Author